 Isn’t your Frankencooler just an expensive swamp/evaporative cooler?

 No. An evaporative cooler blows air through a water-soaked pad resulting in a flow of cooler, moist air.
 In humid climates or conditions, these are ineffective as more humidity is the last thing you want.
 Frankencooler is a true air conditioner that uses ice water instead of gaseous Freon to chill radiators that cool a powerful stream of air.
-While the frigid radiators may gather some condensation as the warm air is blown through them, for the most part, the Frankencooler produces powerful streams of cold, dry air that works in any climate.
+While the frigid radiators will gather some condensation if extremely humid air is blown through them, compared to an evaporative cooler, the Frankencooler is effective in any climate.
 Watch my Frankencooler heat testing videos to see that temperature differentials (the difference between incoming and outgoing air) are often an astounding 50-degrees in over 100-degree temperatures (30-degrees is considered effective cooling).

 Why do you charge $20 for a download of your plans?
 Is it really worth it?

-I’ve spent thousands of dollars refining what I (and many others) consider to be the most effective ice chest air conditioner on the planet, and literally weeks creating a set of plans to build it.
+I’ve spent thousands of dollars refining what I (and many others) consider to be the most effective ice chest air conditioner on the planet, and months creating a set of plans to build it.
 Encompassing 20 pages and 37 photos, illustrations, and diagrams, these plans will guide anyone through the steps to build a Frankencooler, while avoiding the pitfalls I’ve experienced.
-BTW, I use the proceeds from plan sales to pay the hundreds of dollars it costs for this website every year.
+BTW, I use the proceeds from plan sales to pay the costs for this website.